mmayla/spendesk-3d-workshop/TEAM_GUIDE.md

         lookAtTarget: new THREE.Vector3(0, 2, 0),
         duration: 3
       }
-      // Add more tour points...
+      // Add more tour points to showcase your creation...
     ]
   }